-Check out the archives for a full list of ways to use clarified butter, or check out some of my favorites below:
+Check out the archives for a full list of ways to use it, or check out some of my favorites below:

 - s’mores baklava